Quansight-Labs/free-threaded-compatibility/docs/examples/mandelbrot.md

             iteration_array[j, i] = mandelbrot(x, y)
 ```

-This function can be called by a `concurrent.futures.ThreadPoolExecutor` and
+The `worker` function can be called by a `concurrent.futures.ThreadPoolExecutor` and
 operate on a chunk of columns in the image:

 ```python